zama-ai/tfhe-rs/CONTRIBUTING.md

 - Adding a field to a struct,
 - changing the order of the fields within a struct or the variants within an enum,
 - renaming a field of a struct or a variant of an enum,
-- changing the type of a field in a struct or a variant in an enum.
+- changing the type of field in a struct or a variant in an enum.

 On the contrary, these changes are *not* data breaking:
-- Renaming a type (though if it implements the `Named' trait, it can be),
+- Renaming a type (though if it implements the `Named` trait, it can be),
 - adding a variant to the end of an enum

 Here is a quick example of how to do this.